-CLEAR Alliance specifically focuses on promoting and providing evidence-based education, trainings, and health and safety messaging campaigns for youth, parents, schools, driver education programs and public service organizations that serve these populations.
+CLEAR Alliance specifically focuses on providing evidence-based substance abuse and impaired driving education, trainings, and health and safety messaging for youth, parents, schools, driver education programs, and other public-service organizations that serve these populations.

 All educational materials are referenced with evidence and/or science-based research and approved by current and retired public health and safety professionals.

-- 17% of admissions into publicly funded drug treatment is for marijuana addiction, and findings demonstrate the number one reason youth ages 12-17 are admitted into treatment is marijuana (NIDA, SAMHSA).
+- 17% of admissions into publicly funded drug treatment is for marijuana addiction, and findings demonstrate the #1 reason youth ages 12-17 are admitted into treatment is marijuana (NIDA, SAMHSA).

 - After alcohol, marijuana is the most common drug identified in impaired and fatally injured drivers (NIDA).